The Complete Archive

 Don't Go Off-Trail

 Roughly 1,600 people go missing on U.S. public lands every year.
 Most are found.
 Some vanish without tracks, gear, or remains — as if the wilderness itself closed over them.
-Compiled from ranger interviews, search-and-rescue logs, and survivor testimony: true stories of unexplained encounters, cryptid sightings, and paranormal horrors in the deep woods.
+Told by rangers, search-and-rescue volunteers, and the people who made it back: true stories of unexplained encounters, cryptid sightings, and paranormal horrors in the deep woods.

 I Know It Saw Me Too